If you’re starting out on your budgeting journey: be prepared. There’s a big debate underway. The advantages and/or disadvantages of cash.

 You can also use rebate websites, online coupons, and comparison shopping websites to find the best deal on these products, saving you lots of money.
 And since you can have the items shipped to your door, you can save time as well.

-One of the most important things in budgeting is to track your expenses, so you can see where your money is actually going and to have a record of your purchases.
+One of the most important things in budgeting is to track your expenses, so you can see where your money is going and to have a record of your purchases.

 Sure, you can collect a pile of receipts.
-But it’s easy to misplace them, it’s a mess to categorize them, and after a while, the ink on thermal receipts fades, leaving a blank paper of confusion.
+But it’s easy to misplace them.
+It’s a mess to categorize them.
+AND after a while, the ink on thermal receipts fades, leaving a blank paper of confusion.
 Instead, when tracking your expenses in a budget, electronic records reign supreme.

 Even then, it doesn’t have to be an all-or-nothing approach.
-Donovan, for example, often prefers to set up his coaching clients with spending problems on an all-debit-card spending system, with problem spending categories (such as entertainment or restaurants) reserved for cash purchases only.
+Donovan, for example, often prefers to set up his coaching clients with spending problems on an all-debit-card spending system with problem spending categories (such as entertainment or restaurants) reserved for cash purchases only.
 That way, clients can get the best of both worlds.